 Sept.
 23, 1865- Baroness Emmuska Orczy was born Baroness Emma Magdalena Rosália Mária Josefa Borbára Orczy at her family's estate in Hungary.
 She is best known for her 1905 novel, “The Scarlet Pimpernel.”

 Sept.
 23, 1865 – During the Civil War, a skirmish was fought with Indians in the Harney Lake Valley of Oregon.
 This was the last reported hostilities occurring during the era of the American Civil War per the Official Records of the War of the Rebellion.
 Ironically, the last encounter reported has the Federals being routed, luckily escaping with only one injury.

 Sept.
 23, 1869 – Irish immigrant Mary Mallon, aka “Typhoid Mary,” was born in Cookstown, County Tyrone, Ireland.
 A "healthy carrier" of typhoid fever, she unwittingly spread the deadly disease around New York.

 Sept.
-23, 1875 – Silver City, New Mexico police arrested 15-year-old Billy the Kid is arrested for the first time after they caught him with a bag of stolen clothes.
+23, 1875 – Silver City, New Mexico police arrested 15-year-old Billy the Kid for the first time after they caught him with a bag of stolen clothes.
 He was thrown in jail, but escaped two days later.
 From that day forward Billy would be on the wrong side of the law, though he would soon be guilty of crimes far more serious than hiding a stolen bag of laundry.

 Sept.
 23, 1896 – The name of the Behrman Post Office in Clarke County, Ala. was changed to Fulton, supposedly after Fulton, N.Y.